KalaSadanandan/environment-toy-model/README.md

-# Environment toy model programming test
+# A toy model of the environment

 ## Overview

-This is a simple programming test where the participant creates a toy model of the environment.
+This is a toy model of the environment.
+The source code could be run and test in both sbt console and eclipse-scala.

 ## Getting Started